kissotdragon/stix_ArcSight/README.md

 # Requirements
 This script was written to run in Python 2.7 and higher -- a dependancy of the STIX library.
 It might work in Python 3, but I have not tested it.

-This script requires some python dependancies.
+This script requires some python dependencies.
 You can install these using pip.

 # Description
 This script is a derivative of a script called stix_import.py created by IBM-Security